graiola/wolf-setup/README.md

 You can run the code either by installing it on your machine, or by running it in a docker container.

-### Docker
+### Docker container for Ubuntu 16.04 and 18.04

 First you need docker running on your computer.
-If you need help to install docker, run the following script:
+If you need to install docker from scratch, run the following script:

 `./install_docker.sh`

-Note: it could be necessary to restart the computer.
+Note: it could be necessary to restart the computer after the installation.

 When docker is ready and running you can pull the docker image from [docker-hub](https://hub.docker.com/):